molgenis/data-transform-vkgl/README.md

 The downloaded file is named `hgnc_genes.tsv` and is stored in `src/main/resources`.
 To have the most accurate validation, it is recommended to update this file before running the pipeline.

+## Consensus generator application

+The org.molgenis.consensus package contains the ConsensusGeneratorApp command-line application to produce a consensus file using the output of the data-transform-vkgl pipeline.
+Run the application for more information.